angular/angular/aio/content/guide/form-validation.md

 The `forbiddenNames` validator on the `"name"` control is a custom validator, discussed in a separate [section below](#custom-validation).

- Learn more about `FormBuilder` in a _forthcoming_ chapter on reactive forms.
+ Learn more about `FormBuilder` in the [Introduction to FormBuilder](../guide/reactive-forms.html#formbuilder) section of Reactive Forms guide.
 #### Committing hero value changes

 In two-way data binding, the user's changes flow automatically from the controls back to the data model properties.